 2. But as Mexico's biggest city and one of the biggest in the world one has to be cautious of common burglars.

 Take good care of your belongings, ask advice from trustworthy people on well stablished places like big hotels or museums.
-Be aware of your surroundings on the street, specially at night, and ask the tips on how to ride safe taxies. about 7 years ago
+Be aware of your surroundings on the street, specially at night, and ask the tips on how to ride safe taxies. over 7 years ago

 I was just in CDMX a week ago (July 2017).
 We stayed at the posh Gran Hotel on the Zocalo.
 As others have stated, wealthy tourist neighborhoods are generally safe but there is a reason every store has a security guard and there are a dozen police with machine guns outside your hotel.
 Don't be lulled into a sense of all is safe and well.
 We accidentally walked outside the highly protected area near our hotel and were immediately robbed.
 I would never ever wear expensive jewelry, carry more money than I could afford to lose or important papers.
 Lock your wallet in your room with your jewelry!
 After being robbed, we grabbed a taxi and hightailed it back to our hotel.
 To our horror, the front desk barely raised an eyebrow and all those police outside are not there for you!
 We were told the tourist police headquarters was a 30 minute ride away and nothing would be done.
-I went upstairs washed the blood off my hands, had a drink and was glad I wasn't killed! about 1 year agoAnswered by C. Cole via WorldNomads.com
+I went upstairs washed the blood off my hands, had a drink and was glad I wasn't killed! over 1 year agoAnswered by C. Cole via WorldNomads.com